asahun/cdc-lead-management/docs/lead_workspace.md

   on the lead’s owner type/status and saves the PDF into `lead_app/print/`.
 - `static/local_time.js` converts ISO timestamps to the viewer’s locale so activity history (attempts, comments) is easy to read.
+- The global header contains a **Profile** switcher (Fisseha vs Abby).
+The choice is stored in `localStorage`, drives comment authorship, and passes through every email action so the correct signature and SMTP sender (e.g. `abby@loadrouter.com`) are applied automatically (scheduled emails embed the profile marker so the scheduler can send with the right identity).

 ## Follow-up Ideas